-Considered one of the top prospects to ever come out of New Orleans, Kerry Kittles, who was named Louisiana Mr. Basketball in 1992, accepted a scholarship to Villanova and made an immediate impact on both ends of the floor for the Wildcats.
+Considered one of the top prospects to ever come out of New Orleans, Kerry Kittles, who was named Louisiana Mr. Basketball in 1992.
+He accepted a scholarship to Villanova and made an immediate impact on both ends of the floor for the Wildcats.

-In 1994-1995, he was named a consensus Second-Team All-American after averaging 21.4 points, 6.1 rebounds, 3.5 assists, and 2.2 steals while leading the team to its first NCAA Tournament appearance in four years.
-As a senior, Kittles again led the Wildcats to the NCAA tourney and was named a First-Team All-American after averaging 20.4 points, 7.1 rebounds, 3.5 assists, and 2.4 steals.
+In 1994-95, he was named a consensus Second-Team All-American after averaging 21.4 points, 6.1 rebounds, 3.5 assists, and 2.2 steals.
+He led the team to its first NCAA Tournament appearance in four years.
+As a senior, Kittles again led the Wildcats to the NCAA tourney and was named a First-Team All-American.
+He averaged 20.4 points, 7.1 rebounds, 3.5 assists, and 2.4 steals.

-Taken with the eighth pick of the famed 1996 NBA draft by the New Jersey Nets, Kerry Kittles started 57 of 82 games as a rookie and was named to the NBA All-Rookie Second Team after averaging 16.4 points, 3.9 rebounds, and 1.9 steals per game.
-He also made 158 3-pointers that season, which wasn’t just a Nets rookie record but an NBA rookie record — the record has since been broken but Kittles still ranks eighth on that list.
+Taken with the eighth pick of the famed 1996 NBA Draft by the New Jersey Nets, Kerry Kittles started 57 of 82 games as a rookie and was named to the NBA All-Rookie Second Team after averaging 16.4 points, 3.9 rebounds, and 1.9 steals per game.
+He also made 158 3-pointers that season.
+It wasn’t just a Nets rookie record but an NBA rookie record.
+This record has since been broken, but Kittles still ranks eighth.

-He upped his scoring to 17.2 points per game in 1997-1998 but it was right around this time that knee injuries began to hinder his career.
-He underwent four surgeries in five years and missed the entire 2000-2001 season.
+He upped his scoring to 17.2 points per game in 1997-98.
+However, right around this time, knee injuries hindered his career.
+He underwent four surgeries in five years and missed the 2000-01 season.

-But Kittles came back strong and started every game for the Nets in 2001-2002 as the team made its first-ever appearance in the NBA Finals, where they were swept by Shaq and Kobe’s Lakers.
-Kittles again helped the Nets to the Finals the following season but New Jersey lost to the Spurs in six games.
+But Kittles returned strong and started every game for the Nets in 2001-02.
+The team made its first-ever appearance in the NBA Finals, where Shaq and Kobe’s Lakers swept them.
+Kittles again helped the Nets to the Finals the following season.
+But New Jersey lost to the Spurs in six games.

-In total, Kerry Kittles played 507 regular-season NBA games, averaging 14.1 points and 1.6 steals, and another 54 in the postseason, which is tied for the fourth-most in Nets history, where he averaged 12.3 points and 1.6 steals.
-He still ranks third on the franchise’s all-time list for 3-pointers made with 687 and is also third in steals with 803.
+In total, Kerry Kittles played 507 regular-season NBA games, averaging 14.1 points and 1.6 steals, and another 54 in the postseason.
+This is tied for the fourth-most in Nets history, where he averaged 12.3 points and 1.6 steals.
+He still ranks third on the franchise’s all-time list for 3-pointers made with 687 and third in steals with 803.